thehackersplaybook/auxknow/docs/introduction.md

 Welcome to the AuxKnow project documentation.
 This documentation will guide you through the various aspects of the project, including getting started, usage, API reference, and contribution guidelines.

 AuxKnow is an advanced and fully customizable Answer Engine library, built to streamline the integration of intelligent answering capabilities into your applications.
 With AuxKnow, you can deploy feature-rich Answer Engines with minimal effort.
-For detailed guidance, refer to the **Usage Instructions** section below.
+For detailed guidance, refer to the [Usage](usage.md) section of the documentation.

 ---

 ## Overview

-AuxKnow is a Python-based library designed to help developers seamlessly integrate intelligent answering capabilities into their applications.
+AuxKnow is a powerful, Python-based library designed to help developers seamlessly integrate intelligent answering capabilities into their applications.
 Powered by Perplexity’s Sonar models and OpenAI’s infrastructure, AuxKnow enables:

-- **Query Restructuring**: Fine-tune queries for improved accuracy.
+- **🚨 Fully Customizable**: Configure AuxKnow to align perfectly with your application’s requirements.
+Its flexibility ensures it can adapt to various use cases, from simple Q&A to complex contextual reasoning.
-- **Model Routing**: Automatically determine the most suitable model for complex or simple queries.
+- **🚑 Dynamic Query Routing**: Automatically route user queries to the most appropriate model, ensuring optimal performance and accuracy.
-- **Session Management**: Maintain context across multiple queries for coherent interactions.
+- **🌐 Intelligent Query Restructuring**: Restructures user queries to improve response quality, delivering more accurate and relevant answers.
+- **🔧 Contextual Search**: Leverages predefined contexts or autonomously builds its own context to ensure answers remain grounded in relevant knowledge.
+- **🔐 Session Management**: Seamlessly manage user interactions, including access to session history, context updates, and session resets.
+Export session data for analytics and debugging.
+- **🚀 Streaming Responses**: Enable real-time, incremental response generation for an enhanced user experience.
+- **📚 Source Attribution**: Responses include detailed citations to ensure reliability and trustworthiness.

 AuxKnow delivers an easy-to-use, developer-friendly API to build feature-rich applications with minimal effort.